Let me first present the best defense I can for RAP before I argue for another conventional plan. I invite other defenses of RAP.

 Ostensibly this is convenient to the design of the privileged code because it may directly access the user space by the same addresses used by the user and, at the same time, access its own privileged data by their reserved addresses.

-I argue below that this convenience is illusory for any operating system that claims to continue correctly after bugs in user mode programs.
-Such operating systems can use RAP, but for those, the ostensible convenience is gone; and further, RAP is prone to security errors.
+I argue below that this convenience is illusory for any kernel that claims to continue correctly after bugs in user mode programs.
+Such kernels can use RAP, but for those, the ostensible convenience is gone; and further, RAP is prone to security errors.
 These pitfalls are analogous to the Confused Deputy Problem.

 The Intel 386 had a closely related design flaw in its memory map.